henrik/old-henrik.nyh.se/_posts/2012-07-17_16-30-project-wide-search-and-replace-in-vim-with-qdo.markdown

 In [my blog post about switching to Vim](/2011/01/textmate-to-vim-with-training-wheels), I mentioned that I had yet to find a project-wide search-and-replace solution that I like.

-But now I have: I use [git-grep-vim](https://github.com/henrik/git-grep-vim) for project-wide search, then [vim-qargs](https://github.com/henrik/vim-qargs) to run a vim search-and-replace command over every result file.
+Now I have: I use [git-grep-vim](https://github.com/henrik/git-grep-vim) for project-wide search, then [vim-qargs](https://github.com/henrik/vim-qargs) to run a vim search-and-replace command over every result file.

 ## Less convenience, more power